Gammalsvenskby: Soviet repression, Holodomor, and World War II

 In total, around 250 villagers chose to return to Gammalsvenskby.
 With the support of the Communist Party of Sweden, they established a minor collective farm called Röd Svenskby (Red Swedish Village).

 Life in the Soviet Union turned out to be hard.
 In 1929, the church in Gammalsvenskby was closed by the Soviet government.
 The famine of 1932–1933 renewed interest in the idea of returning to Sweden, and some villagers signed a list stating that they wanted to leave the country.
 This led to the arrest of 20 people by the secret police, the GPU.
 Five of them were sent to prison.
 Several villagers were killed in the Stalinist purge of the following years.
 In the 1930s, the majority of the 3,500 Scandinavian descendants living in the Southern Ukraine were accused of spying and sent with their families to katorga in Siberia and Karelia.

 With the Nazi invasion of the Soviet Union, the German army arrived in Gammalsvenskby on 25 August 1941, where the soldiers were welcomed as liberators.
-During the Nazis's three-year occupation, they granted the Swedish Ukrainians German citizenship and many of the men from Gammalsvenskby joined the German forces — both voluntarily and through conscription.
+During the Nazis' three-year occupation, they granted the Swedish Ukrainians German citizenship and many of the men from Gammalsvenskby joined the German forces — both voluntarily and through conscription.
 As Soviet troops advanced in October 1943, Swedes and Germans were removed from the Reichskommissariat Ukraine under Germany's evacuation plans.
 Many evacuees from Gammalsvenskby ended up in Krotoschyn, in the German Warthegau that had been annexed from Poland.
 Nearly 150 residents of Gammalsvenskby were caught by Soviet authorities at the end of the war and sent to labor camps, but were allowed to return to Ukraine as early as 1947.
 Others managed to go to Sweden or directly back to Gammalsvenskby.

 In 1947, under a Soviet policy to remove Germanic place names, Schlangendorf became Zmiivka, Mühlhausendorf became Mykhailivka, and Klosterdorf became Kostirka.
 Gammalsvenskby was renamed Verbivka.

 In 1951, after the exchange of territories by Poland and the Soviet Union, around 2,500 people were relocated to the area from the Drohobych Oblast villages of Lodyna, Dolyshni Berehy, and Naniv.
 Due to the resulting increase in population, the four villages were united under the name Zmiivka.
 With this migration, Zmiivka became home to the largest Boykos (Ukrainian Highlander) diaspora in Kherson Oblast, making up nearly 80% of the villagers.
 The newly relocated populace was officially prohibited from celebrating their traditional holidays, such as Vertep during Christmas.
 To make matters worse, the locals among whom they were settled considered the newcomers to be anti-Soviet nationalists.

-In 1955 a dam was constructed on the Dnieper, creating the Kakhovka Reservoir.
+In 1955 the Kakhovka Dam was constructed on the Dnieper, creating the Kakhovka Reservoir.
 This submerged part of the village along with several islands and fishing waters.
+On 6 June 2023, the dam was destroyed while it was under control of the Russian forces during the Russian invasion in 2022.